nightroman/FarNet/trunk/RightWords/Readme.txt

 it is local, it is stored in the local module settings, not the roaming.

 The UI is localized (English, Russian).

+1.0.10

+Use FarNet 4.5.0

+Fixed rare but possible dupes in the suggestion and dictionary menus.

+The WordPattern setting: all regular expression capturing groups "(...)" are removed from the word before spell-checking.
+This allows to check spelling of words with embedded "noise" parts, like the hotkey markers "&" in .lng files.
+See Readme.txt for details and the example pattern with "&".

+Added "*.lng" to the default automatic highlighting file mask.

+Minor tweaks.